Thursday, September 4, 2025

 AllTrails will get you there, but to the right is easier

-But you can watch them on my Youtube if you think it might be helpful.
+But you can watch them on my YouTube if you think it might be helpful.
 The last five miles felt like forever as we knew they would, but the promise of a burger and beer at The Whistling Post propelled us forward at lightning speed.
 Except, no burger to be found there; which is probably for the best because I'm trying to eat better due to a bout with diverticulitis.
 Sucks getting old.

 It still tasted good!

 Side note: my friends had the rest of the week off, so while I headed home they were doing the long drive around to the Marmot/Jade/Dip Top hike.
 But when they went to start the next day, Heidi realized she left her boots in the parking lot at this hike's trailhead.
 (East Fork Foss/Necklace Valley is where you start to get to Tank Lakes) They were brand new, so if by chance someone finds them, please leave a comment!
+(UPDATE: shoes have been returned, thanks to the cutest hiker couple responding to my plea on my other favorite site of WTA.
+The hiking community is the best!)

 They still made it happen, just a later start than expected